Activated CHARcoal in Poisoned Patient - Pilot Trial (CHARPP-Pilot)

 CHARPP (Activated CHARcoal in Poisoned Patient): RCT Pilot Study

-OBJECTIVES: This concerns the CHARPP RCT feasibility study which aims to evaluate the possibility of conducting a large multicenter RCT comparing outcomes between poisoned patients who received AC as per the CTRC recommendations and who received AC as per current practice.
-The targeted primary outcomes includes: 1) recruitment success (100 patients total at the two poison centers associated with academic hospitals and greater than one patient enrolled/hospital/month), 2) protocol adherence (at least 95% of the patient randomized in the CTRC recommendations group received AC in less than two hours after group allocation if AC was recommended or did not received it if it was not recommended) and, 3) lost to follow-up (less than 5%).
-As secondary outcomes, progression of toxicity measured by the Poison Severity Score (and the SOFA score for adults or PELODS score for children), mortality, length of stay in the intensive care unit and hospital, duration of mechanical ventilation, functional outcomes and adverse events will also be described for both groups.
+OBJECTIVES: This concerns the CHARPP RCT feasibility study which aims to evaluate the possibility of conducting a large multicenter RCT comparing outcomes between poisoned patients who received AC and who did not received AC.
+The targeted primary outcomes includes: 1) recruitment success (100 patients total at the poison centre associated with hospitals and greater than one patient enrolled/hospital/month), 2) protocol adherence (at least 85% of the patient randomized in the intervention group received AC in less than two hours after group allocation if AC was recommended or did not received it if it was not recommended) and, 3) Less than 5% loss to follow-up.
+As for the large-scale clinical trial if pilot trial shows feasability, the primary outcome will be progression of toxicity as measured using the Poison Severity Score, a patient-oriented metric frequently used in toxicology; mortality, length of stay in both the intensive care unit and hospital, quality of life as measured by the EQ-5D-5L, and changes in the SOFA score for adults and the PELODS score for children.

 RELEVANCE: This will be an excellent opportunity to develop collaborations between poison centers and key actors who will be involved in a larger trial.
 The results of the research program CHARPP have the potential to influence policies, poison centers recommendations, clinicians' practices and to improve poisoned patients' outcomes.